britram/taps-transports/draft-ietf-taps-transports.md

 - Control Functions
   - Addressing
     - unicast (TCP, MPTCP, SCTP, UDP, UDP-Lite, DCCP, ICMP, RTP, TLS, HTTP)
-    - multicast (UDP, UDP-Lite, DCCP, ICMP, RTP, FLUTE/ALC, NORM).
+    - multicast (UDP, UDP-Lite, RTP, FLUTE/ALC, NORM).
 Note that, as TLS and DTLS are unicast-only, there is no widely deployed mechanism for supporting the features in the Security section below when using multicast addressing.
     - IPv4 broadcast (UDP, UDP-Lite, ICMP)
     - anycast (UDP, UDP-Lite).
 Connection-oriented protocols such as TCP and DCCP have also been deployed using anycast addressing, with the risk that routing changes may cause connection failure.
   - Association type